Global19-atlassian-net/iODKbook2/AlgLin/source/dowody_przeksztalcenia_lin.rst

    Let :math:`\,V\ ` and :math:`\,W\ ` be vector spaces over a field
    :math:`\,K,\ \ F\in\text{Hom}(V,W).` :math:`\\`
-   Transformation :math:`\,F\ ` is an injective mapping if and only if
+   The transformation :math:`\,F\ ` is an injective mapping if and only if

    .. math::